cbaird21/social_network_api/README.md

 ## Technologies

-Express.js is used for routing, MongoDB and the mongoose ODM.
+Express.js is used for routing, MongoDB, mongoose ODM an NoSql.

 ## Table of Contents